 Are you surfing the internet, copy unknown files and download pirated movies then your PC has been the victim of the malware.
 You must have seen in your Computer unknown files, or when you access Pen Drive then you have noticed files that you not know.
 Today I talked about What is Malware?
-What its types?
+What are the types of Malware??

 #1.
 What is Malware?